Simon-Martens/go-send/README.md

 # Go-Send

-A lightweight, self-hostable file sharing service with client-side encryption, with the capacity to use this as a file sending and recieving solution in an oprganization.
+A lightweight, self-hostable file sharing service with client-side encryption, with the capacity to use this as a file sending/recieving solution in an organization.
+All decryption and encryption happens in the browser with no secrets stored on the server.
+A user management feature allows guarding against unauthorized uploads; users can derive public key from their password, allowing guests to encrypt files specifically for them.

 Originally a fork of [timvisee/send](https://gitlab.com/timvisee/send), which itself was a fork of Firefox Send.
-All decryption and encryption still happens in the browser with no secrets stored on the server, but a user management feature allows the user to derive a private key from his password, under which he can decrypt, what others have encrypted.

-**This is the feature branch, that adds a bunch of functionality around the original send.
+**This is the main development branch, that adds a bunch of functionality around the original send.
 For feature parity with the original, look at the firefox-send-parity branch.**

 ### What is changed from the original?